-Before you apply for a job in person, it's important to know what you need to bring when you apply, the information you'll need to complete a job application, how to prepare for an on-the spot-interview, and the best way to follow up after you have applied for jobs.
+There are many types of jobs, especially in retail and hospitality, where candidates are expected to apply in-person.
+Before you apply for a job in person, it's important to know what you need to bring when you apply, what you should wear, the information you'll need to complete a job application, how to prepare for an on-the spot-interview, and the best way to follow up after you have applied for jobs.

 This step-by-step guide will provide all the information you need to apply for jobs in person, make a terrific impression, ace an interview, and successfully get hired.